Automatic transmission fluid: History

 The history of automatic transmission fluids parallels the history of automatic transmission technology.
 The world's first mass-produced automatic transmission, the Hydra-Matic 4-speed, was developed by General Motors (GM) for the 1940 model year.
 The Hydra-Matic transmission required a special lubricant GM called Transmission Fluid No. 1. for the Hydra-Matic Drive.
 This transmission fluid was only available at Oldsmobile, Pontiac, and Cadillac dealerships.
 As technology advanced and OEMs demanded longer-lasting and higher-quality automatic transmissions, so too did automatic transmission fluids advance.

 In 1949, GM released a new Type "A" fluid specification.
 In an attempt to make GM automatic transmission fluid available at retailers and service garages everywhere.
-Every automatic transmission produced by any vehicle manufacturer used GM Type "A" transmission fluids in their transmissions from 1949-1958.
+Every automatic transmission produced by any vehicle manufacturer used GM Type "A" transmission fluids in their transmissions from 1949 to 1958.